 Recess/Lunch during conditions of extreme cold

-At the request of principals, a specific wind chill standard has not been adopted by the Upper Grand District School Board to determine if students should be kept in at these times.
+At the request of principals, a specific wind chill standard has not been adopted by the Upper Grand District School Board to determine if students should be kept indoors at these times.
 Principals are required to be sensitive to the safety and well-being of students during periods of severe weather.
-The decision to keep students in during recess/lunch/nutrition break or to shorten their time outdoors is made by the principal or designate of each school using sound judgement and in consideration of the following:
+The decision to keep students in during recess, lunch or nutrition break or to shorten their time outdoors is made by the principal or designate of each school using sound judgment and in consideration of the following:

 - Recess provides a necessary break for students.
 Physical activity and socialization refresh students and help them to be more successful in the learning activities that follow a recess break.
 Principals will allow outdoor recess whenever possible.

 - The safety and well-being of students must be ensured, and during severe weather conditions student safety is the primary concern of principals.
 Principals will make the decision to keep students inside or shorten an outside break when the conditions warrant such action.